Qinghev/DeepLearnEquations/README.md

 # DeepLearnEquations
-DeepLearnEquations offers tutorials on using AI and deep learning to solve mathematical equations, including differential equations.
-Explore practical examples and guides to apply neural networks to complex problems.
+Welcome to DeepLearnEquations – a collection of tutorials on using artificial intelligence and neural networks to learn and solve mathematical equations.
+This repository focuses on applying deep learning to tackle complex problems like differential equations and other computational models.

+# Features
+Step-by-step tutorials for solving ODEs, PDEs, and other equations using AI Practical examples with code implementations
+Covers essential AI techniques for equation learning